SamJones56/tpot_reports_repo/README.md

-# Appendix A. AI System
+AI Agential System

-As previously discussed, an AI agential system was built and deployed both on the Hive machine and also running locally on my kali VM.
+An AI agential system was built and deployed both on the Hive machine and also running locally on my kali VM.
 The framework I used to build and develop the system was Google ADK.
 This open-source framework allows the deployment of easy multi-level agent orchestration applications and allows for creation and use of bespoke tools as well as the incorporation of pre-built tools by Google’s ADK team.

 ## Deployment